krist00fer/tessel-azure-labs/labs/websites/README.md

 Instructions
 ------------

-Durin this lab we will use the new [Azure Portal](http://portal.azure.com) for all server side activities, including:
+During this lab we will use the new [Azure Portal](http://portal.azure.com) for all server side activities, including:

 * Creating an Azure WebSite
 * Writing a simple Node.js RESTful Web Service